 How to Pursue a Career Change in HR

 Want a Different Position in HR?
-Here's What to Do to Achieve This
+Follow These Steps to Get Ahead.

 People employed in Human Resources who want to know how to make a career change in HR frequently ask for advice about making the change.
 They are stymied by their current employer, their knowledge about what to do, and the job market.
 These are thoughts about what people who want to make a career change in the HR field can do.

-Talk With Your Current Employer to Make a Career Change in HR
+1. Talk With Current Employer to Make a Career Change in HR

 When you are thought of and labeled as the disabilities guy, it is tough to break out of that expected role, as is any Human Resources role including compensation manager or recruiter.
 It requires a leap in thinking from your employer to allow you to expand your horizons.